SchmitzAndrew/Power_Outage_Analysis/README.md

 - MONTH: The month the outage took place
 - U.S. State: This is the state (contintental) took place
 - START.DATE: This is the date that the outage took place
-- STATE.TIME: This is the time that the power outage began
+- START.TIME: This is the time that the power outage began
 - RESTORATION.DATE: This is the date that the power was turned back on and the outage ended
 - RESTORATION.TIME: This is the time in the day that the power was turned back on
 - DURATION: This is the time, represented as minutes, that the power outage lasted